 Four: David Post, like many writers on “the law,” has a different concern.
 His In Search of Jefferson’s Moose ties the importance of Democracy to that of the Internet, with the effect on the practices of democracy becoming a grinding combination of legal constructions built on precedent.
 Without national boundaries, cyberspace domains change the world every day.

 Inclined to Take Action?

 The financial crisis after 2008 exhibited the last two and most worrisome stages that spill into the violence of despair.
-That is why Steve Brill’s or Eric Posner’s observation of economies over their lifetime cannot change the world or get agreements on steps.
+That is why Steve Brill’s or Eric Posner’s observation of economies cannot change the world or get agreements on steps over their lifetime.
 Ideas like “quantitative easing” are effective, yet in a word – academic.
 They are the managers of the climax in the hazy relevance of the denouement.
 Books prove good facts are no longer enough.

 The anger/acceptance stages of the 2008 crisis continue to rip the sparkle off the per capita income metric, and the product moving forward appears in a long list of appalling disasters.
 Yet, this is where it gets interesting.
 The world map shows where wealth creation and democracy as linked.
 The map of the states indicates the concentrations of that wealth.

 The Democracy Index (world map above) is worthy of a detailed look at motives using the filter provided by three issues, 1) energy by type of use, 2) concentrations of wealth by micro-location, and 3) careful attention to the discourse of nations in which events are arranged in the plot, also known as “wagging the dog.”
 Self-governing societies will find applications to internet communications that extend a democratic republics’ capacity once protections from intrusions posed by authoritarian regimes are established.